 LIEBICH-STEINER: The rationale's being revamped by social development.

-Preserving our planet and leading a healthy, mindful life - those are the key themes.
+Preserving our planet and leading a

 Fairness, including the mutual trust we've already mentioned, is very important.
 We want to get the message across, both to the outside world and inside the company, that we support these ideas.
 It all starts with empathy.
 We put ourselves in the customer's situation.